nasa/cumulus/docs/ingest_design.md

 }
 ```

 URL template variables replace dotted paths inside curly brackets with their corresponding value.
 If a Task cannot resolve a value, it should ignore the template, leaving it verbatim in the string.
-While seemingly complex, this allows significant decoupling of Tasks from one another and the data that drives them.
+This allows decoupling tasks from one another and the data that drives them.
 Tasks are able to easily receive runtime configuration produced by previously run Tasks and domain data.

 ### Ingest Deploy

 **TODO document ingest deployment**

 ## Benefits